 110 PLANETS, STARS, AND GALAXIES.
 F and S, physical science core.
 A survey of the major astronomical objects, such as planets, stars, and galaxies; a study of their characteristics and their organization into a dynamic, structured universe; an investigation of the processes now occurring in the universe and the methods used to study them.
-The course includes a presentation of the evidence of the
+The course includes a presentation of the evidence of the history and development of the universe, a description of cosmological models, and a discussion of possible Christian responses to them.
+Mr. Van Till, Mr. M. Vanderhill.

 390 INDEPENDENT STUDY.
 F, I, S, half or full course.
 Independent readings and research in astronomy.
 Prerequisite: permission of the chairman.
-Mr. H. Van Till.
+Staff.